 - Focus on empowering others

 The best leaders know how to follow certain practices that discourage negativity and keep the team moving in the right direction.
-Here are a few practices every leader needs to avoid:
+Here are a few practices every leader needs to avoid while supporting teams:

 - Avoid playing favorites within a team

 Being supportive doesn’t mean being biased towards members you get along with.
 Such behavior degrades the company’s work culture.
 To genuinely support your team members, establish cohesion among them.

 - Provide equal opportunities to everyone.

 - Take feedback on your leadership role from someone with more experience than you.